Missing Frameworks in High-Stakes Academic Work: How Misreading Happens

 When reviewers substitute their own frameworks, nuance is flattened, ambition minimized, and contributions interpreted through categories that are not fully applicable.
 Elements central to your argument may appear secondary, while peripheral details may seem prominent simply because they fit the reviewer’s default logic.

-For guidance on structuring your work and aligning contributions in high-stakes academic materials, see Book & Proposal Coaching and Faculty Portfolios.
+For further discussion of how structure and narrative alignment shape interpretation across high-stakes academic materials, see Book & Proposal Coaching and Faculty Portfolios.

 The Consequences of an Absent Framework